netlify/build/packages/config/README.md

 _Type_: `object?`

 When the [`buffer`](#buffer) option is used, this contains two arrays `stdout` and `stderr` with the logs.

+#### env

+_Type_: `object?`

+Site's environment variables.
+Each property is an object of key-value pairs:

+- `general`: general environment variables set for all sites
+- `account`: environment variables set in the Netlify UI for a specific account
+- `addons`: addon-specific environment variables
+- `ui`: environment variables set in the Netlify UI for a specific site
+- `configFile`: environment variables set in `netlify.toml`
+- `all`: all of the above, merged

 # Usage (CLI)